Rogudev/azure-to-mongodb-spark/README.md

 ## Overview

 This project provides a real-time streaming solution using Apache Spark on Databricks for uploading exercise-related data into MongoDB.
-The data, which comes from CSV files stored in Azure Blob Storage, is processed in batches and uploaded to MongoDB collections based on the exercise type.
+The data, which comes from CSV files stored in Azure Blob Storage, is processed and uploaded to MongoDB collections based on the exercise type.

 The procesment can be tested with `test_procesment.py`.
 This script would takes `workout_data.csv`, located in the `1-input/` directory, and separates it into different CSV files classified by exercise name, saving them in the `2-output/` directory.